MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates.md

 search.appverid: MET150
 ms.collection:
   - M365-collaboration
-description: Learn how to use team templates with Microsoft Graph. to create teams with predefined settings, channels, and apps. f1.keywords:
+description: Learn about the team templates that are available only with Microsoft Graph. f1.keywords:
 - CSH
 ms.custom: